ESOS / CRICOS / ELICOS

 CRICOS Re-registration 2022

-An audit of the University’s compliance with the ESOS framework was conducted in June 2021 in preparation for the University’s application for CRICOS re-registration, due in May 2022.
+An audit of the University’s compliance with the ESOS framework was conducted in June 2021 in preparation for the University’s application for CRICOS re-registration, was lodged in May 2022.

-A steering group comprising the Pro Vice-Chancellor (International), Deputy Dean, Learning and Teaching, ECMS and Manager, Educational Compliance is overseeing implementation of the Auditor's recommendations, and the application for CRICOS re-registration.
+A steering group comprising the Pro Vice-Chancellor (International), Deputy Dean, Learning and Teaching, SET and Manager, oversaw implementation of the Auditor's recommendations, and the application for CRICOS re-registration.

-Education Quality prepared the ESOS Audit of Evidence, demonstrating how the University complies with the National Code of Practice for Providers of Education and Training to Overseas Students 2018 for the Audit, and will update its details prior to submitting it to TEQSA with the application for CRICOS re-registration.
+Education Policy and Compliance prepared the ESOS Audit of Evidence, demonstrating how the University complies with the National Code of Practice for Providers of Education and Training to Overseas Students 2018 for the Audit, and submitted it to TEQSA with the application for CRICOS re-registration.

 The following resources were prepared for staff to assist them with their preparations for the Audit: